 What is in the Product?

-While there are many reputable brands of CBD products, there are others that are uninterested in anything but profit.
+While there are many reputable brands of hemp extract products, there are others that are uninterested in anything but profit.
 Because of this, there are severe instances of synthetic CBD oils6 being introduced to the market that have led to hospitalizations of consumers as a result.
-While this may be in the worst of scenarios, chemical contaminants in CBD products may be more prevalent than expected due to the way the CBD was extracted.
+While this may be in the worst of scenarios, chemical contaminants in hemp extract products may be more prevalent than expected due to the way the CBD was extracted.

 There are a few issues to consider with this extraction method – the first being the volatile nature of these solvents.
 In fact, there are instances of home extractions gone awry leading to explosions, house fires and even death.
 On the end of the consumer, there is no possible way to remove the solvent in its entirety for a final product.
 This means that continued use of a butane of propane extracted CBD product will inevitably involve ingestion of these solvents.

 Another prevalent extraction method, ethanol is a common solvent when extracting cannabinoids from hemp.
 While the FDA does consider food grade ethanol to be “generally regarded as safe” (GRAS)7, the problem is that this pure form of ethanol is very costly to use, so most manufacturers resort to what is called “denatured ethanol.”

 Though it is cheaper, denatured ethanol can contain a number of chemical contaminants that will inevitably end up in a final CBD distillate at some level.
 The FDA classifies these contaminants as “chemical residuals” and allows for a maximum level that is considered to be “safe.”
 However, there many unknowns when it comes to prolonged ingestion of chemical denaturants.
 Will continued ingestion of these residuals stunt cognitive development in children?
 Will these chemicals affect behavioral disorders?
 Can these chemicals exacerbate the ailments that a parent may be trying to treat with CBD?
 The short answer is: We simply don’t know.